gschmutz/stream-processing-workshop/02-working-with-kafka-broker/README.md

 Officially **Kafkacat** is either supported on **Linux** or **Mac OS-X**.
 There is no official support for **Windows** yet.
 There is a Docker image for Kafkacat from Confluent as well.
 We will show how to install it on **Ubunut** and **Mac OS-X**.

-In all the workshops we will assume that **Kafkacat** is installed locally on the Docker Host and that `analyticsplatform` alias has been added to `/etc/hosts`.
+In all the workshops we will assume that **Kafkacat** is installed locally on the Docker Host and that `streamingplatform` alias has been added to `/etc/hosts`.

 #### Ubuntu